Possession of Drug Paraphernalia N.J.S.A. 2C:36-1 – NJ Possession of Paraphernalia – Penalties for Drug Paraphernalia NJ

 The Tormey Law Firm is a team of aggressive criminal defense attorneys, including an active NJ prosecutor with experience prosecuting drug crimes.
 Additionally, we have a video series on how we beat drug and marijuana charges that specifically applies to paraphernalia charges.
 Call us for a free consultation, and continue reading for more information about possession of drug paraphernalia in New Jersey.

 Possession of drug paraphernalia in New Jersey is a disorderly persons offense, and it is set forth in N.J.S.A.
 2C:36-2, which prohibits possession of drug-related items, including marijuana pipes, bongs, scales, plastic baggies, rolling papers, syringes, cutting agents, or prescription pads.
 Because the statute defines “drug paraphernalia” so broadly, prosecutors have a lot of latitude in bringing charges.
 They also love to rack up convictions.
 Those rolling papers that you were just using for tobacco could land you in jail for a very long time!

-Additionally, any kind of conviction for a drug crime can stain your permanent criminal record.
+It is important to note that any kind of conviction for a drug crime can stain your permanent criminal record.
 These charges are difficult to explain to any potential employers.